+www.rfc-editor.org/errata.php

-- www.rfc-editor.org/errata.php - A list of technical and editorial errors that have been reported to the RFC Editor. - Verified by the authors and/or the IESG, unless marked "Reported". - The RFC Editor search engine results contain hyperlinks to errata, when present. - How to report errata - Use the online form available from the errata page
+- A list of technical and editorial errors that have been reported to the RFC Editor. - Errata status indicates whether it is Reported (not yet reviewed), Verified, Rejected, or Held for Document Update. - The RFC Editor search engine results contain hyperlinks to errata, when present. - How to report errata - Use the online form available from the errata page. - ADs are the verifiers of errata in IETF stream RFCs.